-Steamboat Gravel — better known as SBT GRVL — launched in 2019 as the first professional-distance gravel race on the U.S. calendar, with a 144-mile course out of Steamboat Springs, Colorado.
-It now runs four distances (Black at ~144 miles, Blue at ~100, plus shorter Red and Green options) across roughly 3,000 slots that sell out in under ten minutes.
-The Black Course climbs about 9,500–10,000 feet through the Yampa Valley; the Blue is in the 6,000-foot range.
-Either way, it's a long day of dirt roads, the occasional stretch of singletrack, fast pack dynamics on the rolling sections, and a temperature swing that catches almost everyone off guard.
+Steamboat Gravel launched in 2019 as the first professional-distance gravel race on the U.S. calendar, with a 144-mile course out of Steamboat Springs, Colorado.
+It runs four distances (Black at ~144 miles, Blue at ~100, plus shorter Red and Green options) across roughly 3,000 slots that sell out in under ten minutes.
+It's a long day of dirt roads, the occasional stretch of singletrack, fast pack dynamics on the rolling sections, and a temperature swing that catches almost everyone off guard.

-Bottom line: Steamboat Gravel training is endurance-first, intensity-second.
-If you can't ride for 6–10 hours and still pedal at threshold on a climb, you can't race SBT GRVL well — no matter how good your 20-minute power is.
+Bottom line: Steamboat Gravel is endurance-first, intensity-second.
+If you can't ride for 6–10 hours and still pedal at threshold on a climb, you can't race Steamboat Gravel well — no matter how good your 20-minute power is.

 Watch: Race-Day Coaching Advice for Steamboat Gravel

-The Steamboat Gravel Course: Where the Race is Won and Lost
+The Steamboat Gravel Course: Where the Race is Won & Lost

 The course changes year to year, but the selection points are remarkably consistent.
-Here's where SBT GRVL is decided.
+Here are the four sections that decide your day.

-The first major punch comes early — Cow Creek and Fly Gulch sort the front group from everyone else within the first 30–40 miles.
-Riders go too hard here every single year.
-The fast initial pace feels comfortable because everyone's fresh and adrenaline is high, but the riders who win SBT GRVL hold back here and let the over-pacers come back to them.
+The first major punch comes within the first 30–40 miles.
+Riders go too hard here every single year — the fast initial pace feels comfortable because everyone's fresh and adrenaline is high.
+The riders who win Steamboat Gravel hold back here and let the over-pacers come back to them.

 This is where the front group gets cut in half.
-In Ben Delaney's winning 100-mile Blue Course ride (4:48:03), the Steamboat Lake climb required 356 watts normalized for 11.5 minutes — roughly 4.4 W/kg, with a five-minute peak of 375 W (4.7 W/kg).
+In Ben Delaney's winning Blue Course ride, the Lake climb required 356 W normalized for 11.5 minutes (4.4 W/kg), with a 5-min peak of 375 W (4.7 W/kg).
 If you can't hold an effort like that on a climb three hours into a hot day, you're racing for second.

-After the Lake climb comes the section most riders hate the most — a long, gradual, deceptive grinder where you're already cooked but still have hours to ride.
-Pack dynamics matter enormously here.
-Riding solo is sometimes faster than a slow group, but it's brutal mentally.
-Our Steamboat Gravel Training Plan includes simulation rides that intentionally rehearse this exact feeling.
+After the Lake climb comes a long, gradual, deceptive grinder where you're already cooked but still have hours to ride.
+Pack dynamics matter enormously.
+Riding solo is sometimes faster than a slow group, but it's brutal mentally — our six-week plan rehearses this exact feeling.

 The final 25–30 miles into the Corkscrew climb is where most finishers actually lose time — not on the climbs themselves, but to the heat.
-By mile 128 it can be 100°F. The race start was 32°F at 7am.
-Most people don't lose Steamboat Gravel on watts.
+By mile 128 it can be 100°F. Most people don't lose Steamboat Gravel on watts.
 They lose it on calories, salt, and core temperature.

 How to Train for Steamboat Gravel